-But there are some things, other than booking flights and hotels, that can be useful to keep in mind.
-We are more than happy to assist you on your path to the perfect elopement experience.
+But there are some things, other than booking flights and hotels, that can be useful to keep in mind, and I am more than happy to assist you on your path to the perfect elopement experience.

 Lets Elope – your complete elopement checklist: